SharifiZarchi/Introduction_to_Machine_Learning/ML for Bioinformatics/ReadMe_ML4Bio.md

 # Machine Learning for Bioinformatics
 A course for M.Sc. students of Bioinformatics, Computer Engineering Department, Sharif University of Technology.

-The course is instructed in Persian (Farsi) language, yet the HWs are provided in English.
+The course is instructed in Persian (Farsi) language, yet the HWs and Workshops are provided in English.

 All course materials are freely available under Creative Commons BY license.